oliviasculley/busy-light/readme.md

 - Press any button to light up the corresponding light on the other device
 - Hold down the red button to light up both yellow and red at the same time
 - Hold down the green button to turn off all lights
+- The green status lights will automatically shut off after 6 hours in the green status

 ## Repository structure
 - `busy-light-1.0.0/` contains the original prototypes I made with protoboards